Rectal prolapse

 How long does it take to recover from rectal prolapse surgery?

 How long it will take to recover from surgery depends on many things, including the type of operation you had and your general health.
-In general, you will recover more quickly from perineal surgery than abdominal surgery.
+In general, you’ll recover more quickly from perineal surgery than abdominal surgery.
 But everyone is different.
 Your surgeon can answer any questions you have about likely recovery time.

 Complications of rectal prolapse